-The kitchen area comprises a Thetford cooker, with three gas hobs and a single electric hotplate, or four gas hobs, depending on model.
-Adjacent to this is a stainless steel sink, concealed by a Chinchilla glass lid, which may be used as a chopping board, and a chrome mixer tap.
-Below the worktop are various storage cupboards and drawers, the exact layout dependant on the model.
-Extra serving space is provided by a worktop extension which slides out above the fridge and another which folds up on the side of the kitchen unit, on some models.
+The kitchen area features a Thetford cooker, which has three gas hobs and a single 230V electric hotplate.
+Adjacent to this is a stainless steel sink, concealed by a Chinchilla glass lid, which may be used as a

+chopping board, and a chrome mixer tap.

+Below the worktop are various storage

+cupboards and drawers, the exact layout

+dependant on the model.
+Extra serving space

+is provided by a worktop extension which

+slides out above the fridge and another which

+folds up on the side of the kitchen unit, on

+some models